valentinschabschneider/elliot/README.md

 ## Contribute

-Use the included `.devcontainer` as your dev environment.
+Use the included `.devcontainer` as your dev environment..